Jeremy Adler, M.D., M.Sc.

 Clinical Associate Professor, Department of Pediatrics and Communicable Diseases, Division of Pediatric Gastroenterology

-Jeremy Adler, M.D., M.Sc. is an Assistant Professor in the Division of Pediatric Gastroenterology at the University of Michigan with a joint appointment in the Child Health Evaluation and Research (CHEAR) Center.
+Jeremy Adler, M.D., M.Sc. is a Clinical Associate Professor in the Division of Pediatric Gastroenterology at the University of Michigan with a joint appointment in the Child Health Evaluation and Research (CHEAR) Center.
 Dr. Adler earned his M.D. degree at the University of South Florida College of Medicine.
 He trained in pediatrics at Boston City Hospital and Boston Medical Center.
 He practiced general pediatrics in New York for several years before moving to Michigan to train in pediatric gastroenterology at the University of Michigan.
 He then trained in health services research through the Robert Wood Johnson masters program at the University of Michigan, and in advanced improvement methods at Cincinnati Children’s Hospital.
 Dr. Adler joined the pediatric gastroenterology faculty at the University of Michigan in 2008.

 Dr. Adler's clinical and research interest is in the care of children and adolescents with Crohn's disease and ulcerative colitis (inflammatory bowel disease).
 His research focus is on developing strategies to individualize patient care to improve short and long-term outcomes and improve health related quality of life.

 Dr. Adler is an NIH-funded researcher whose scientific research has been featured in the American Gastroenterology Association's headline news and in the Innovations in Health Care section of the Wall Street Journal.
 Dr. Adler is also the Director of the Pediatric Inflammatory Bowel Disease Program at University of Michigan Medical School.

 M.Sc., Health and Healthcare Research, University of Michigan, 2009